e45ra/presham/README.md

 - Tehran coordinates (35.6892°N, 51.3890°E) for precise calculations

-The calculation is very accurate — maybe it’s off by 2 seconds.
+The calculation is very accurate — maybe it’s off by 2 seconds. this project is open source and anyone can use this without naming the project and algorithems to them selfs
 </div>

 ---